KillzXGaming/BFRES-Viewer/README.md

 * Ploaj for original tool and animation interpolation stuff.
 * Smb123w64gb which made imrpovements to the original tool.
 * RandomTalkingBush for his script that gave an idea on the layout that changed for the fromat
-* Aboood40091 & GDKchan for swizzle code.
+* Aboood40091 for swizzle code.
 (Not implimented fully yet)